-- 1. Drive chain slack - 4.
+- 1. Drive chain slack - 5.
 If the drive chain slack is incorrect, adjust it as follows.

-To adjust the drive chain slack

-Consult a Yamaha dealer before adjusting the drive chain slack.

-Loosen the locknut at each end of the swingarm, and then loosen the axle nut.
+To adjust the drive chain slack Consult a Yamaha dealer before adjusting the drive chain slack.1.
+Take the motorcycle off the centerstand, and then put the sidestand down.

-2. To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
+- 2. Loosen the locknut at each end of the swingarm, and then loosen the axle nut. - Place the motorcycle on the centerstand. - 4.
+To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.
-[ECA10672]
+[ECA10572]